Endpoint Central configurations

 Refer the below-mentioned document for further insights on configurations:

-- User configurations: This section provides information about various user-based configurations that you can deploy using Desktop Central and the steps to define them.
+- User configurations: This section provides information about various user-based configurations that you can deploy using the product and the steps to define them.

-- Computer configurations: This section provides information about various computer-based configurations that you can deploy using Desktop Central and the steps to define them.
+- Computer configurations: This section provides information about various computer-based configurations that you can deploy using the product and the steps to define them.